JoVi0li/cocktail-recipes/README.md

 # Cocktail Recipes

-An SwiftUI based app build to iOS where users can search cocktail recipes by name or ingredient.
+A SwiftUI based app build to iOS where users can search cocktail recipes by name or ingredient.

 ## Features